 The right time for the final curing of the concrete is when the final set of the concrete has been completed.
 The final curing helps to minimize the drying of concrete due to the immediate loss of moisture from the surface of the concrete.

-In general practice; longer the duration of the curing, the higher will be the strength and durability of the concrete.
+In general practice; the longer the duration of the curing, the higher will be the strength and durability of the concrete.
 The major factors that affect the duration of concrete can be listed as follows:

 a.
 The purpose of curing.